-Fresno author Mark Arax is up for 2 James Beard journalism awards
+Update: Fresno author Mark Arax wins a James Beard journalism award

 He’s the only double nominee on this year’s list.